Anchorage plans development options for hospital site

-ANCHORAGE, Alaska (AP) — Residents have floated a number of ideas to transform the site of a former hospital in Anchorage, including housing, businesses and a solar farm.
+ANCHORAGE, Alaska (AP) — Residents have proposed a number of ideas to transform the site of a former hospital in Anchorage, including housing, businesses and a solar farm.

-The Anchorage Daily News reports the east downtown property that previously held the Alaska Native Medical Center has sat vacant since the city acquired it in 2001.
+The east downtown property that previously held the Alaska Native Medical Center has been vacant since the city acquired it in 2001, the Anchorage Daily News reported Wednesday.

 The city’s Heritage Land Bank owns the property and is holding a public meeting Thursday to share and discuss possibilities for the 15-acre (6-hectare) site overlooking the Ship Creek industrial area.

-Land management officer Nicole Jones-Vogel says officials plan to present four concepts that blend housing, commercial uses, parks and open space.
+Officials plan to present four concepts that blend housing, commercial uses, parks and open space, said Nicole Jones-Vogel, a land management officer with the Heritage Land Bank.
+The city will eventually form a master plan to guide the property’s development.

 Most Read Nation & World Stories